Gadarwara

+History

+The city of Gadarwara and its district Gadariya-kheda (now Narsinghpur) derive their names from the Gadariya caste, who are considered to be among the earliest settlers in the Narmada (Nerbudda) Valley.
+The Gadariya caste is also credited with constructing one of the oldest temples in India, the Gadarmal Temple, located in Vidisha, Madhya Pradesh, which dates back to the 7th century AD (approximately 1,400 years ago).

 Geography

 Gadarwara is located at 22.92°N 78.78°E. It has an average elevation of 354.77 metres (1,163 feet).

-Gadarwara lies on the main road from Jabalpur to Mumbai 30 miles west of Narsinghpur civil station.
-50 km away, the hill station of Panchmari draws visitors from all over India.

-The Shakkar River flows through it rendering the surrounding farmland fertile.
-The larger Narmada River is 12 km away.
+City has a monsoon climate.
+Gadarwara is 58 km from the Tropic of Cancer and is located in the south on the map of the state.
+The town is situated 4.5 km from the banks of the Shakkar River.

 Climate

 Gadarwara has a humid subtropical climate typical of north-central India (Madhya Pradesh and southern Uttar Pradesh).
 Summer begins in late March, lasting until June.
 May is the hottest month, with the average temperature exceeding 45 °C. Summer is followed by the southwest monsoon, which lasts until early October and produces 35 in of rain from July to September.
 Average annual precipitation is nearly 55 in (1386 mm).
 Winter begins in late November, and lasts until early March.
 January is the coldest month, with an average daily temperature near 15 °C.